SelloNkitseng/CMPG-323-Project-2-30776538/README.md

 # CMPG-323-Project-2-30776538

-In this project my objective was to create an automated solution that can determine how much time is saved each time one of Tech Tren's automations runs.
+In this project my objective was to create an automated solution thats hosted on Azure, that can determine how much time is saved each time one of Tech Tren's automations runs.
 I was tasked to utilise RESTful APIs for cloud management that consists of CRUD methods to allow the retrieval of data and the manipulation of data

+This is implemented using Telemetry Management Functionality that operates as follows:

+a GET method that retrieves all Telemetry entries from the database a GET method that will retrieve one Telemetry from the database based on the ID parsed through a POST method that will create a new Telemetry entry on the database a PATCH method that will update an existing Telemetry entry on the database a DELETE method that will delete an existing Telemetry entry on the database a private method in the API that checks if a Telemetry exists (based on the ID parsed through) before editing or deleting an item a GET method named GetSavings in the API that queries all telemetry per project and calculates the cumulative time and cost saved.
+The method should filter the data based on Project ID and the start and end date ranges parsed through as parameters a GET method named GetSavings in the API that queries all telemetry per client and calculates the cumulative time and cost saved.
+The method should filter the data based on Client ID and the start and end date ranges parsed through as parameters

+A big part of the project was also to ensure that authentication has been set up to restrict access to the API

 referene list can be found here: https://github.com/SelloNkitseng/CMPG-323-Project-2-30776538/blob/main/Reference%20List.docx